Now onboarding families in NL & DE

 Co-founder

 Mother of two, ex-Coolblue operations.
 Spent her career making complex systems feel simple for customers — and her evenings doing the same for her family.
-Fritz is the product she wished existed.
+Fred is the product she wished existed.

 LinkedIn